 Ans: The main difference between String and StringBuffer in Java is that the String is immutable while StringBuffer is mutable.
 This means you can modify a StringBuffer object once you have created it without creating any new objects.

-Ans: Both StringBuffer and StringBuilder in Java have the same methods with one difference: synchronization.
-StringBuffer is synchronized, which means it is thread-safe, and hence you can use it when you implement threads for your methods, whereas StringBuilder is not synchronized, and it is not threaded-safe.
+Ans: StringBuffer and StringBuilder in Java have the same methods with one difference: synchronization.
+StringBuffer is synchronized, which means it is thread-safe, and hence, you can use it when you implement threads for your methods, whereas StringBuilder is not synchronized and is not threaded-safe.
 So, if you aren’t going to use threading, use the StringBuilder class, as it will be more efficient than StringBuffer due to the absence of synchronization.

 How many ways are there to create a String?